ucla-vision/xivo/README.md

 **DEPRECATED: USE THE PYTHON EVALUATION SCRIPT FROM TUM RGBD BENCHMARK INSTEAD**

 A C++ implementation of RPE (Relative Pose Error) and ATE (Absolute Trajectory Error) is provided.
-Once you have run the estimator on one of the TUM-VI sequence and have the estimated states saved in a file, say, `out_state`, evaluation can be done as follows:
+Once you have run the estimator on one of the TUM-VI sequences and have the estimated states saved in a file, say, `out_state`, evaluation can be done as follows:

 ```
 bin/eval -root $TUMVIROOT -seq room6 -result out_state -resolution 0.001